 Market Capitalization reflects the total U.S.-denominated portion of the portfolio.

 Turnover Ratio is the percentage of a fund's assets that have changed over a given period, usually a year.
 Mutual funds with higher turnover ratios tend to have higher expenses.

 Mr. Melchreit, a senior vice president and Director of Investment Grade, joined Pioneer in 2006 and has been an investment professional since 1986.

 Walter Hunnewell, Jr., Portfolio Manager

-Mr. Hunnewell is a vice president at Pioneer.
-He joined the company in August 2001 and has been an investment professional since 1985.
+Mr. Hunnewell, a vice president, joined Pioneer in 2001 and has been an investment professional since 1985.

 |Not FDIC insured||May lose value||No bank guarantee|

 Before investing, consider the product's investment objectives, risks, charges and expenses.
 Contact your advisor or Pioneer Investments for a prospectus or summary prospectus containing this information.
 Read it carefully.
 To obtain a free prospectus and for information on any Pioneer fund, please download from our web site.

 Neither Pioneer, nor its representatives, are legal or tax advisors.
 In addition, Pioneer does not provide advice or recommendations.
 The investments you choose should correspond to your needs, goals, and risk tolerance.
 For assistance in determining your financial situation, please consult an investment professional.